-Socket grafting is a procedure which can rebuild or preserve the bone in the tooth socket, allowing future replacement by a dental implant or bridge restoration.
-At the time of your dental extraction, if you are unsure whether you will want a dental implant in the future, socket grafting may decrease the rate of bone shrinkage and may allow a dental implant to be placed later on without any other bone grafting procedure.
+Socket grafting is a procedure that can rebuild or preserve the bone in the tooth socket, allowing future replacement by a dental implant or bridge restoration.
+At the time of your dental extraction, if you are unsure whether you will want a dental implant in the future, socket grafting may decrease the rate of bone shrinkage.
+It may allow a dental implant to be placed later on without any other bone grafting procedure.

 The first step in any extraction is a digital x-ray examination to assess the position of the tooth roots and the condition of the surrounding bone.
-This will allow any possible complications to be anticipated.
-A thorough medical and drug history is taken, to ensure that you are healthy enough to undergo the procedure, and your options for anesthesia will be discussed.
+A thorough medical and drug history is reviewed to ensure that you are healthy enough to undergo the procedure, and your options for anesthesia will be discussed.

 Tooth extraction is usually carried out with local anesthesia, which will numb the teeth to be removed, and the surrounding bone and gum tissues.
 Additional sedatives might also be used, including oral sedatives (taken in pill form), or conscious sedation, which is given intravenously (into a vein).
 The latter is usually required for more complicated (or multiple) tooth extractions.
 By the time the sedation medication has worn off, you won’t even be aware that the surgery was done.

-Our goal of dental implant therapy is to accurately and predictably restore out patients dentition.
+Our goal of dental implant therapy is to accurately and predictably restore our patient’s dentition.
 The specialists at Imperio work as a team to diagnose, plan and reconstruct your treatment for optimum results.

-With the aid of 3D diagnostics technology we can plan your treatment with the end results in mind through virtual case planing.
-This technology allows us to accurately place implants to achieve the desired restorative outcome.
+With 3D diagnostics technology, we can plan your treatment with the results in mind through virtual case planning.
+This technology allows us to place implants to achieve the desired restorative outcome accurately.
 Computer Guided Surgery: This powerful visual improves our ability to communicate and collaborate from the computer to the operative environment, leading to better patient care for both surgical and restorative outcomes.

-A Biopsy is a simple surgery that removes a sample of gum tissue, tooth or jaw from the body for a pathologist to examine to determine if it is cancerous.
-The goal being to find the source of an abnormality or lesion, which may cause illness or injury.
+Biopsy is a simple surgery that removes a sample of gum tissue, tooth, or jaw from the body for a pathologist to examine to determine if it is cancerous.
+The goal is to find the source of an abnormality or lesion, which may cause illness or injury.

-To supplement our specialists comprehensive oral head and neck exam Imperio also uses VELscope technology in detecting cancerous or pre-cancerous tissues.
-This harmless handheld device emits bright blue light which is used to inspect the mouth and tongue.
-The device is extremely sensitive to abnormal tissue changes and the distinctive blue-spectrum light causes the soft tissues of the mouth to naturally fluoresce.
-Healthy tissues fluoresce in distinct patterns that are visibly disrupted by trauma or disease, such as neoplastic lesions, and fungal, viral or bacterial infections.
+To supplement our specialist’s comprehensive oral head and neck exam, Imperio also uses VELscope technology in detecting cancerous or pre-cancerous tissues.
+This harmless handheld device emits bright blue light, which is used to inspect the mouth and tongue.
+The device is susceptible to abnormal tissue changes, and the distinctive blue-spectrum light causes the soft tissues of the mouth to fluoresce naturally.
+Healthy tissues fluoresce in distinct patterns visibly disrupted by trauma or disease, such as neoplastic lesions, fungal, viral, or bacterial infections.

 In some cases, teeth do not erupt properly through the jawbone and gum tissue, into the mouth.
 Impacted teeth may cause problems including bone loss, root resorption, or formation of cysts or tumours.
 A minor surgical procedure can be preformed to expose the tooth and working with your Orthodontist, be brought into alignment.